Requirements

 You will be asked to enter and confirm the password.

 By default, the useradd command does not create a home directory.
-You will need to specify -m option to create a home directory for a user.
+Instead, you will need to specify the -m option to create a home directory for a user.

-Run the following command to create a new user with home directory:
+Run the following command to create a new user with a home directory:

 useradd -m testuser